henry89/projectAL/Readme.md

 Issues found when testing on Mac https://stackoverflow.com/questions/21069908/vboxmanage-error-failed-to-create-the-host-only-adapter

-Further information regarding configuration can be found in the documentation
+Further information regarding configuration can be found in the <a href="https://github.com/henry89/projectAL/tree/master/Documentation">Documentation directory</a>
 ----------------------------------